TeamEnable/python-best-practices-free-training/lessons/10-sqlite-90s.md

 ## Why this matters
 - **Zero setup:** ships with Python (`sqlite3` in the stdlib).
 - **File-based, transactional:** perfect for small apps, CLIs, caching, tests.

-- **Clear upgrade path:** later swap to DuckDB for analytics workloads.
+> Note: For analytics use cases, you can later swap to DuckDB.
+See [DuckDB in 90s](./12-duckdb-90s.md).

 ## Commands (copy–paste)
 ```bash